Tata Steel’s committee of directors approves raising ₹670 cr via NCDs

 In a Chinese electric-vehicle market packed with big hitters like Tesla Inc, two brothers from Hong Kong are ...

-Tata Steel on Friday said its committee of directors has approved raising ₹670 crore through issuance of debentures.
+Tata Steel’s bid to raise ₹670 crore through issue of non-convertible debentures on a private placement bases has been approved.

-“The committee of directors has today approved allotment of 6,700...unsecured, redeemable, rated, listed non-convertible debentures (NCDs) having face value of ₹10,00,000 each for cash aggregating to ₹670 crore, to identified investors on private placement basis,” the company said in a BSE filing.
+In a notice to the stock exchange, Tata Steel said that its committee of directors has on Friday approved allotment of 6,700 — or 7.70 per cent — unsecured, redeemable, rated, listed non-convertible debentures with face value of ₹10,00,000 each, for cash aggregating to ₹670 crore.

+The debentures have been allotted to identified investors on private placement basis, on terms and conditions as mentioned in the information memorandum for the said issue, it added.

-The NCDs are proposed to be listed on the wholesale debt market segment of the BSE, it added.
-Tata Steel stock was trading at ₹295, up 2.86 per cent, on the BSE.
+The NCDs are proposed to be listed on the wholesale debt market segment of BSE Ltd.

+Steel prices globally have come under huge pressure due to weak demand on back of the coronavirus outbreak.

+However, steel companies in India have hiked hot-rolled coil prices six times in last five months, with two consecutive hikes in January.
+Meanwhile, long steel prices used largely in infrastructure projects have come under pressure.

 In a Chinese electric-vehicle market packed with big hitters like Tesla Inc, two brothers from Hong Kong are ...